abhioshar/Assignment/README.md

     2.2 Space wise, algorithm will scale same as above point as both complexities are the same.

-    2.3 Current algorithm preserves order of the sentences.
+    2.3 Current algorithm works on HashMap based approach.
 If that is not required, we can just create a new strategy for grouping algorithm and use it in our program.
 Existing code remains closed for modification and open for extension in this way.